Agency SOPs That Actually Get Used (Not Filed)

 Store SOPs where your team actually works.
 If you use Notion for documentation, SOPs live in Notion.
 If you use ClickUp for project management, put SOPs in ClickUp docs.
 If you use Google Drive, create a dedicated SOP folder with clear naming.

-Naming convention matters.
-I use: SOP - [Category] - [Process Name]
+Naming convention I use: SOP - [Category] - [Process Name]

 - SOP – Client – Onboarding